jenkinsci/jetbrains-space-plugin/README.md

 * `SPACE_PROJECT_KEY` - Space project key;
 * `SPACE_REPOSITORY_NAME` - git repository name

-These three env variables are provided by the **JetBrains Space webhook trigger** or by the source code checkout step (code checkout settings take precedence over build trigger in case both have explicitly specified Space connection).
+These three env variables are provided by the JetBrains Space trigger or by the source code checkout step (code checkout settings take precedence over build trigger in case both have explicitly specified Space connection).

 When a build is triggered by a Space merge request, those variables are also provided:
 * `SPACE_MERGE_REQUEST_ID` - merge request identifier, can be used to query more details about the merge request from the Space HTTP API;